 Tom Sivak’s music has been heard on stage, in film, on TV, and — in a prison!
-The Chicago Symphony Orchestra premiered his “Prelude and Fugue” at Orchestra Hall in 1981.
-“Golub,” a documentary film with a score by Tom, premiered at the NYC Film Festival in 1985.
-Later that year, “Out o’ Joint,” a musical co-written with Ron Falzone and the inmates of Joliet Stateville Prison, was performed inside the prison walls, through a generous grant from the Illinois Arts Council.
-“The Great Bardo” was performed at the Lincoln Center in NYC with Jose Ferrer in the title role.
+The Chicago Symphony Orchestra premiered his Prelude and Fugue at Orchestra Hall in 1981.
+Golub, a documentary film with a score by Tom, premiered at the NYC Film Festival in 1985.
+Later that year, Out o’ Joint, a musical revue co-written with Ron Falzone and the inmates of Joliet Stateville Prison, was performed inside the prison walls, through a generous grant from the Illinois Arts Council.
+The Great Bardo was performed at the Lincoln Center in NYC with Jose Ferrer in the title role.
 All told, he has written 8 musicals that have been performed across the US and Canada.
-Most recently, “The Brain That Wouldn’t Die!
-In 3-D!!!” premiered at the 2011 New York Musical Theater Festival.
+Most recently, The Brain That Wouldn’t Die!
+In 3-D!!! premiered at the 2011 New York Musical Theater Festival.
 Since coming to St Petersburg, Florida, Tom has kept busy.
-He has written two micro-operas, “Frankie & Gianni,” which was premiered at GASP!
-2018 at the Tampa Museum of Art, and “Teeka Teeka Teeka,” which premiered at the Carrollwood Cultural Center in Tampa in 2017.
-“Doctor Dilligaff’s Baboon,” a comic chamber opera, was presented in concert at the Palladium in St Petersburg, in September of 2016, funded by grants from Creative Pinellas and St Petersburg Arts Alliance.
-“Sunshine City, the Musical,” was presented at the Palladium as a stage reading, also funded by the St Petersburg Arts Alliance.
-Tom also wrote the score for “63 Boycott,” a documentary film by Kartemquin Films about the 1963 student boycott of the Chicago Public School System.
-The film premiered at the Chicago International Film Festival in October 2018.
-This May, Tom has been invited by the Trillium Project to come to Shotpouch Cabin and write music inspired by the idyllic woodland setting in the deep woods of Oregon.
-Beth Gelman will also attend and we will generate video to create a multi-media work to document our commune in the woods.
+He has written two micro-operas, Frankie & Gianni, which was premiered at GASP!
+2018 at the Tampa Museum of Art, and Teeka Teeka Teeka, which premiered at the Carrollwood Cultural Center in Tampa in 2017.
+Doctor Dilligaff’s Baboon, a comic chamber opera, was presented in concert at the Palladium in St Petersburg in September of 2016, funded by grants from Creative Pinellas and St Petersburg Arts Alliance.
+Sunshine City, the Musical was presented in concert at the St Petersburg Opera Company as part of the 2018 St Petersburg Festival of the Arts (SPF18).